ericjang/node-boilerplate/README.md

 Deployment
 ===============

-node-boilerplate is setup to be easily deployed on a Joyent Node SmartMachine.
+node-boilerplate is setup to be easily deployed on a Joyent Node SmartMachine or an AppFog PAS.
 This means that:

 1. The version of Node is defined in config.json and in package.json
 2. The main script to run is server.js
 3. The web server port is pulled from process.env.PORT